 Give this Pineapple/Ananas Pachadi a chance if you are not a fan of plum.
 Pineapple typically offers a more robust sweet-tart flavor compared to plum.
 So, if you want to experience something that has more contrast in taste, leave this dish a place on your dinner table.

 If you’re interested in Indian food, you’ll know that the dishes in Southern and Northern India are different.
 The Pacadi is indeed a kind of Raita featured in South Indian cuisine, and this pineapple variation is one of the most favorite ones.
 It can also include yogurt like the regular Raita, but you can choose to change it into curd.

 Fresh, grated coconut, mustard, and cumin seeds are all essential inside your portion of Pacadi.
 They harmonize with each other well and make your condiment a perfect tangy sauce base.

 Believe me, this dish tastes exceptionally refreshing.
 You can eat it with white rice and feel satisfied already.

 Within only 3 minutes, you will know briefly how to make Ananas Pachadi!

 Total making time: Approximately 40 minutes.

 With their mild beany taste combined with the slight sweetness and a hint of acidity from spinach, chickpeas offer you an exciting taste experience when eating Chana Saag.
-This delicacy is so versatile that any starch base can pair with it.
-Naan, rice, or Chapati, basically anything.
+You can choose any side dish to pair with this curry: Naan, rice, or Chapati, basically anything.